Apertura 2022 Liga MX final phase

-The Apertura 2022 Liga MX final phase was being played between 8 October and 30 October 2022.
-A total of twelve teams were competing in the final phase to decide the champions of the Apertura 2022 Liga MX season.
+The Apertura 2022 Liga MX final phase was played between 8 October and 30 October 2022.
+A total of twelve teams competed in the final phase to decide the champions of the Apertura 2022 Liga MX season.
 For the fifth straight season, an additional qualifying round, the reclassification or repechaje, was employed, which expanded the number of playoff spots to twelve.

-Both finalists qualified to the 2024 CONCACAF Champions League.
+Both finalists qualified for the 2024 CONCACAF Champions Cup.

 Due to the 2022 FIFA World Cup being held in November and December, the Apertura 2022 regular season and final phase began earlier than previous seasons.
 As a result, the final was held on 30 October 2022 and not in the middle of December.

 Pachuca defeated Toluca 8–2 on aggregate to win their seventh league title.
-As winners, Pachuca will face the Clausura 2023 champion in the 2023 Campeón de Campeones.
+As winners, Pachuca faced UANL, the Clausura 2023 champions, in the 2023 Campeón de Campeones.

 Qualified teams

 The following teams qualified for the championship stage.

 In the following tables, the number of appearances, last appearance, and previous best result count only those in the short tournament era starting from Invierno 1996 (not counting those in the long tournament era from 1943–44 to 1995–96).